 Dominic Ellis-Peckham is a conductor of immense energy and focus, delivering ‘gutsy, raw and exciting performances’.
 He has received critical acclaim for his dedication to the Renaissance and Baroque era, whilst also passionately championing new works and delivering inspirational collaborations, specialising in choral music.

-Previous positions include: Artistic Director of Ulster Youth Choir, Guest Conductor of The National Youth Training Choir of Scotland, Visiting Conductor for Eton Choral Course, Artistic Director for The Royal Opera House’s Youth Ensemble ‘RM19’, Chorus Master for English National Opera (during which Dominic received critical acclaim from The New York Times 'a powerful and accomplished chorus' and The Guardian 'superbly prepared' for the world premiere of Julian Anderson's ‘Thebans'.
+Previous positions include: Artistic Director of Ulster Youth Choir; Guest Conductor of the National Youth Training Choir of Scotland; Visiting Conductor for Eton Choral Course; Artistic Director for The Royal Opera House’s Youth Ensemble ‘RM19’; Chorus Master for English National Opera (during which Dominic received critical acclaim from The New York Times for his 'powerful and accomplished chorus' and from The Guardian for being 'superbly prepared' for the world premiere of Julian Anderson's Thebans).

 Dominic’s acclaimed ensemble Chamber Choir of London have released a series of new singles all available on iTunes, Spotify and other music services.

 Scholar: Chetham’s School of Music

 BMus (Hons) R.S.A.M.D